-Monday, November 13, 2017 (first business day after 5th day after election day; 6th day after election day)
+Tuesday, November 12, 2019 (first business day after 5th day after election day; 6th day after election day)

--Last day to receive ballots from non-military and any military voters casting ballots from outside of the United States, who submitted an ABBM, (not an FPCA) AND who placed their ballots in delivery by 7:00 p.m. on election day, Tuesday, November 7, 2017, as evidenced by a postal service cancellation mark or a receipt mark of a common or contract carrier or a courier (Secs.
+-Last day to receive ballots from non-military and any military voters casting ballots from outside of the United States, who submitted an ABBM, (not an FPCA) AND who placed their ballots in delivery by 7:00 p.m. on election day, Tuesday, November 5, 2019, as evidenced by a postal service cancellation mark or a receipt mark of a common or contract carrier or a courier (Secs.
 86.007, 101.057 and 101.001).
 A late overseas ballot sent by a voter who applied for a ballot using an ABBM (not an FPCA) cannot be counted if it does not bear a cancellation mark or a receipt mark.
-The deadline is extended to the next regular business day which is Monday, November 13, 2017 due to the 5th day falling on a Sunday.
+The deadline is extended to the next regular business day which is Monday, November 12, 2019 due to the 5th day falling on a Sunday.
 (Sec.
 86.007(d-1)).

-NOTE - NEW LAW: House Bill 1151 (2017) amended Section 86.007 to provide that a marked ballot voted by mail from outside of the United States by a voter who received the ballot due to submitting an ABBM is considered timely if it is received at the address on the carrier envelope not later than the fifth day after the date of the election.
+NOTE: Section 86.007 as amended by House Bill 1151 (2017) states that a marked ballot voted by mail from outside of the United States by a voter who received the ballot due to submitting an ABBM is considered timely if it is received at the address on the carrier envelope not later than the fifth day after the date of the election.
 Further, the delivery is considered timely if the carrier envelope or, if applicable, the envelope containing the carrier envelope is properly addressed with postage or handling charges prepaid and bears a cancellation mark of a recognized postal service or a receipt mark of a common or contract carrier or a courier indicating a time by 7:00 p.m. on election day.

--Last day to receive ballots from non-military voters casting ballots from overseas, who submitted a FPCA, AND who placed their ballots in delivery by 7:00 p.m. on election day, Tuesday, November 7, 2017.
+-Last day to receive ballots from non-military voters casting ballots from overseas, who submitted a FPCA, AND who placed their ballots in delivery by 7:00 p.m. on election day, Tuesday, November 5, 2019.
 (Sec.
 86.007(d) and (e)).
-The deadline is extended to the next regular business day which is Monday, November 13, 2017 due to the 5th day falling on a Sunday.
+The deadline is extended to the next regular business day which is Monday, November 11, 2019 due to the 5th day falling on a Sunday.
 (Sec.
 86.007(d-1)).
 See NOTE on House Bill 929 (2017, RS), below.